tailwindlabs/tailwindcss/source/docs/what-is-tailwind.blade.md

 Instead, Tailwind provides highly composable, low-level *utility classes* that make it easy to build complex user interfaces **without encouraging any two sites to look the same.**

-Here's an example of a contact card component built with Tailwind without writing a single line of CSS:
+Here's an example of a responsive contact card component built with Tailwind without writing a single line of CSS:

 @component('_partials.code-sample', ['class' => 'bg-grey-lighter py-8'])
 <div class="bg-white mx-auto max-w-sm shadow-lg rounded-lg overflow-hidden">